The Challenge: Finding Digital Gold in Cooking Content

 The early feedback was promising, but I observed a critical problem: chefs constantly asked for feedback but rarely got responses.
 When they did, multiple people talking simultaneously created chaos.

-I led qualitative research with in-home observation and 15 minute interviews to discover highs and lows and overall impressions from the live experience.
+I developed qualitative research with in-home observation and 15 minute interviews to discover highs and lows and overall impressions from the live experience.
 From this research, I developed a participant journey through the live session experience.
+I also developeda short survey sent to participants after each session to measure content engagement.

-Working with our engineer, I designed a custom platform with two distinct interfaces.
-Within three sprints, we had developed a working prototype in Sketch and later in Figma.
+I also worked with Arry to quickly map out brand and a basic design system for the platform.
+Working with our engineer, I designed a platform with two distinct interfaces; host and participant.
+Within three sprints, we had developed a working prototype from the designs.
 The prototype included a simple host view to show current stream and participant list, and a participant view interface with minimal UI that prioritized clear audio with high resolution video.

 Gathering Participant Feedback

-Based on my observations, I insisted on two specific features.
+Based on my observations during our weekly sessions, we needed features that would encourage participant engagement.
 After watching our chefs constantly ask for feedback but get no response, I developed a ‘slow down’ button feature.
-I also created typed recipe steps, which I literally typed during the streams because participants kept missing ingredients.
+Quinton also enabled real-time typed recipe steps, modeling the experience from navigation apps like Apple Maps.

 "Do I have to keep my camera on?
 My kitchen is kind of messy and I don't want others to see."— Cindy